ThemeMountain/docs/source/_pine/components/alert.blade.md

 # Effective attention grabbers

-Alerts in Acorn are useful for drawing attention, and they go great together with [buttons](/acorn/components/button).
+Alerts in Pine are useful for drawing attention, and they go great together with [buttons](/pine/components/button).

 ---

-## Filled
+## Background Colour

 A simple Row table with background colour and some padding on the cell inside.
 Since we're not using the Grid, we don't even need to add a `col` class on the cell.

 To align text inside, simply use the `align=""` attribute on the cell that has the background colour defined.